epicrop

 https://codeberg.org/adamhsparks/epicrop/blob/main/

-A fork of [{cropsim}](https://github.com/r-forge/cropsim/tree/master/pkg/cropsim) (Hijmans *et al.* 2009) designed to make using the EPIRICE model (Savary *et al.* 2012) for rice diseases easier to use.
+A fork of [{cropsim}](https://github.com/r-forge/cropsim/tree/master/pkg/cropsim) (Hijmans *et al.* 2009) designed to make using the EPIRICE model (Savary *et al.* 2012) for rice diseases easier to use and to implement the EPIWHEAT model in the same R package.

 This version provides easy to use functions to fetch weather data from NASA POWER, via the [{nasapower}](https://cran.r-project.org/package=nasapower) package (Sparks 2018) and predict disease intensity of five rice diseases using a generic Susceptible-Exposed-Infectious-Removed (SEIR) model (Zadoks 1971) function, `seir()`.